Akshantjain/akshantjain/README.md

 +1(312)561-0879 | [E-mail](mailto:akshantjain.com) | [Portfolio](https://akshantjain.com) | [LinkedIn](www.linkedin.com/in/akshantjain) | [GitHub](https://github.com/akshantjain) | [Resume](https://www.icloud.com/iclouddrive/0dGE4q-S3sSFSrkWJJDstSoYQ#Akshant-Jain-Developer-Resume)

 ## Summary
-Software Developer and Computer Science graduate with experience in developing web applications, website and interfaces using React and JavaScript.
+Software Developer and recent Computer Science graduate with experience in developing web applications, website and interfaces using React and JavaScript.
 Three years of experience with Front-end development, looking for new full-time opportunities to grow as a Full stack Engineer

 ## Education
 **University of Illinois at Chicago**, Chicago, IL